 exact representation of the Father.

-For Jesus to say, “I am with you always,” is to say that Jesus and the Holy
+For this reason Jesus was able to say, “I am with you always.”
+Jesus and the Holy

-Spirit are identical.
-We serve a God who exists in three phases:
+Spirit are one.
+We serve a God who exists in three persons:

-servant, and the least is greatest in the Kingdom of God, and the net result
+servant, and the least is greatest in the Kingdom of Heaven, establishing

-is equality.
-The same is true with the Holy Spirit, who also has less authority but
+equality within the godhead.
+The same is true with the Holy Spirit, who has less authority

 is a greater

-servant, making Him equal with Father and Son.
+servant, making Him equal with the Father and the Son.
 Jesus and the Holy Spirit are in perfect agreement, as Jesus

 and the Father are in perfect agreement.
-It is always the Father’s plan, the Son obeys
+The Father’s plan, the Son's

 |